Frequently Asked Questions

 Without the digital perks – like the discount and automatic top-up – your Student Mobility Card cannot be used to travel.
 Instead, you’ll need to load the digital products that are a part of your monthly subscription with us onto your card.
 You can “pick them up” at an NS ticket machine or an OV-chipkaart service point at a large train station near you.

 If you’re using a machine, you’ll simply have to switch the language to English, scan your Student Mobility Card and press on the “pick up products” option.
 That’s it.
-Then you’ll be all set to travel.
+Then you’ll be all set to travel.We also have a short video explaining the entire process uploaded to our Youtube channel.
+Find it here.

 How can I use my Student Mobility Card in the tram and bus?

-Both on tram and bus, you’ll find card scanners at the entrance and exits.
-It’s important that you check in on arrival and out on departure of every vehicle.
+Both on the tram and bus, you’ll find card scanners at the entrances and exits.
+It’s important that you check in on the arrival and out on departure of every vehicle.
 So, for example, if you’re catching a bus after a tram, you’ll have to check out of the tram before checking in again in the bus.
 On both, you’ll hear a single beep when you check in and two beeps when you check out.

 How do I hop from different modes of transportation with my Student Mobility Card?

 A good rule of thumb to follow is that, if you’re traveling on most public transportation, you’ll have to check in and out of each individual vehicle.
 So, if you’re switching from a bus to a tram, you’ll check in and out of the bus before checking in and out of the tram.
 This is also the case if you’re transferring between the same mode of transport.
 Check in and out of one tram before checking in and out of another.

-The exception are NS trains and metros.
+The exceptions are NS trains and metros.
 Here, you check in once at the beginning of your journey and out again at the end.
-You’re free to transfer between several inbetween without worrying.
+You’re free to transfer between several in between without worrying.

 Receiving your Student Mobility Card